James Wade is a true master of his trade....a darting craftsman.

 In fact, it was in 2006 that Wade gave a hint of what was to come, when he reached the quarter-finals of the International Darts League in Holland, where he was beaten by Gary Anderson, despite a brilliant 106 average.

-It was the summer of 2006, when we all witnessed first hand what James Wade is really all about, when he reached the final of the World Matchplay in Blackpool.
-It was a phenomenal achievement, which prompted the great Eric Bristow to say: “It was the best performance I have seen from someone his age!”
+And in the summer of 2006, we all witnessed first hand what James Wade is really all about, when he reached his first final at the World Matchplay in Blackpool.

-One of the most important moments in Wade’s career can be traced back to that summer of 2006.
-After failing to qualify for the 2006 Las Vegas Desert Classic, he quit his job as a full-time mechanic to become a darts professional but he still likes to tinker under the bonnet: “to take my mind away from darts!”
+It is fair to say that one of the most significant events in Wade’s career can be traced back to that summer of 2006.
+After failing to qualify for the 2006 Las Vegas Desert Classic, he quit his job as a full-time mechanic to become a darts professional.
+More than a decade on, it has been a heck of a journey.
+Nowadays, working on cars is his hobby!
+It takes his mind off darts and is the perfect way to relax for 'The Machine'.

-In was back in 2005 – yes, he really has been around that long - that Wade won his first big PDC title.
+It was way back in 2005 – yes, he really has been around that long - that Wade won his first big PDC title.
 He lifted the Irish Masters crown in Rosslare, beating Steve Maish convincingly in the final.

 “Without darts, I hate to think where my life would be and which path I would have gone down,” he said.
-“But this sport is now a passion….a passion with huge rewards.”
+“But this sport is now a passion….a passion with huge rewards and thanks to Sammi the future looks so good.
+I am very happy, very positive and very optimistic for the years ahead."